Lucas-Lombard/Introduction-to-Statistical-Learning/README.md

 A similar repository made by [*a-martyn*](https://github.com/a-martyn/ISL-python?tab=readme-ov-file) was a huge help to me while setting up this repository.

-Note: I did not do all the labs and all the conceptual questions due to time constraints.
+Note: I did not do all the labs, conceptual questions and applied questions due to time constraints.